georgiee/coding-for-kids/slides.md

 ## like **_Dash, Dot & mbot_**

 ---
-^ and by playing hour of code on code.org you make the transition
+^ play the human robot and zombie games

-^ from the human robot and to zombie maze games to scratch
+^ to prepare the kids for coding in scratch

-^ to unleash their creativity
+^ where they can unleash their creativity

 ## [fit] Coding
 ## **_Human robot, Maze Games and Scratch_**